bwp91/homebridge-ewelink/README.md

 </span>

 ### Prerequisites
-* To use this plugin, you will need to already have <a href="https://homebridge.io" target="_blank">Homebridge</a> or <a href="https://hoobs.org" target="_blank">HOOBS</a> installed.
+* To use this plugin, you will need to already have [Homebridge](https://homebridge.io) or [HOOBS](https://hoobs.org) installed.
 Please refer to the links for more information and installation instructions.

 ### Plugin Information
 * This plugin uses your eWeLink credentials to obtain and control your devices through Homebridge.